-- Scorpion is a modern knife of last generation design and of medium dimensions, with a resistant tempered blade of tempered AISI 304 steel, with a smooth edge and a serrated edge with a Wire cutter incorporated.
+- Skorpion is a modern knife of the latest generation design and medium dimensions, with a resistant tempered blade of tempered AISI 304 steel, with a smooth edge and a serrated edge with a wire cutter incorporated.

-- The Scorpion is available in two different blades: pointed tip and blunt tip.
-The blade is long 4 3/8 in (11 cm). the total knife length is 9 1/8 in (23.20 cm).
+- The Skorpion is available in two different blades: pointed tip and blunt tip.
+The blade is long 4 3/8 in (11 cm).
+The total knife length is 9 1/8 in (23.20 cm).

 - The knife comes with a sheath that features a locking mechanism to allow one-hand release.
-The sheat Comes with two, standard issue Straps to attach it to your leg.
+The sheath comes with two, standard issue straps to attach it to your leg.

 Additional spearfishing gear: Robust dive gloves

 One thing you’ll notice after spending an hour or so in the water is just how soft your hands get.

 The water soaks your skin, and what wouldn’t even leave a scratch normally can tear a large gash in your hands.

 And that’s before you even start spearfishing.